Arteta 'has learned from poor start'

 They responded with a narrow win over Norwich which left Arteta feeling "emotional".

+"You learn a lot in difficult moments, who you are with.
+In difficult moments when you see the people and the level of organisation and the fans we have.

+"They were ready to suffer today but they just give, give, give to the team.

-"You have to win football matches but it is a joy to watch how everyone was behaving around the context that we had around," he added.
+"You have to win football matches but it is a joy to watch how everyone was behaving around the context that we had around.

-"I got pretty emotional to see that.
+"I got pretty emotional to see that."

-"I think it is pretty difficult to see football and people maybe were expecting something, they want to go another road - try to transmit hate or whatever - it wasn't the case at all.

 Arsenal visit Burnley on 18 September and then launch their Carabao Cup campaign at home to AFC Wimbledon of League One before the north London derby at home to Tottenham on 26 September.